sasban9/Opiniothon/README.md

-# Opiniothon
+# Opiniothon 2016

-Opinio Hackathon 2016
+## Unified Customer Relationship Management Platform

 Instead of spamming customers with promo emails, it makes better sense to present the promos to the customers who are actively searching for it.
 More so if the customer is in the vicinity of your particular stores.